This is a list of applications for editing audio and websites for finding or creating audio (organized A-Z).

 Audacity is a free, open-source audio editor and is compatible on Mac, Windows, and Linux.
 It is a full-featured audio editor that allows you to record, mix, edit and create any project you need or desire to.
-There are many tutorials and helps online.
-Audacity will not automatically export 'mp3' files.
-In order to be able to do this, you will need to download and install another file called LAME.
-You will only need to do this once.
-There are instructions on the site how to do this.
-Some screen shots of the program are below.
+Learn more about Audacity here.

 GarageBand is Apples audio editor.
 It is a part of the iLife suite of applications including iTunes, iPhoto, and iMovie.
 It is a Mac only program.
 It works similarly to Audacity for recording, editing and mixing.
 One difference is that GarageBand has a library of sounds and "jingles" that you can include in your projects.
 It integrates with iTunes, and iPhoto to pull in music and images into your project.
-Some screen shots are below (CTRL or Cmd click on an image to see a larger version in another tab).
+This is available in the Innovation Space and the Learning Studio.

 Incredibox - http://www.incredibox.com/

 Incredibox is a set of fun loop generators.
 You select from a set of beats, effects, choruses, and voices to create your loop.
 In the second, third and fourth version of the generator it is possible to record your mix for sharing and downloading.
 (Downloading your loop costs $0.99 per loop.)

 This website features creative commons licensed music for you to download.
 You can search by mood, genre, geographic location, instrument and more.

 Otomata is a digital musical sequencer.
 You can create a sequence of looping tones by clicking boxes within a grid.
 Each box may move in one of four directions.
 If any two boxes collide they will change direction by 90 degrees, creating unique sequences.
 The site allows you to record and download your loops as a WAV file for free.